dale0525/siyuan-auto-seq-number/README.md

 - Currently only supports up to 99 headings at the same level (should be sufficient)

 ## Changelog
+### 2.0.1
+- Fixed the issue that markdown formats in header will disappear when toggling on/off the plugin.

 ### 2.0.0
 - Refactored logic, no longer using pseudo-css to display heading numbers, but directly modifying the text content in notes.
 Therefore, it remains effective in outline and export.
 - Should resolve all issues.